Goatee Styles: Quickly Sculpt Your Identity

 Van Dyke Goatee

-A tip of the hat to painter Anthony van Dyck, this goatee keeps a respectful distance between a goatee and a solo mustache.
+A tip of the hat to painter Anthony van Dyke, this goatee keeps a respectful distance between a goatee and a solo mustache.
 It’s like art on your face and requires steady clipper hands.

 Circle Beard